Lykien/Virtual-Tourist/README.md

 # Virtual-Tourist

 This repository contains code for the Virtual-Tourist Udacity CoreData Project.
-As user you can login in and share your postion with other students.
+As user you can set a pin to a location and get related images.

 ## Overview

-Table Soccer Manager based on the idea to manage and track the table soccer matches within out company.
-The app contains the following features:
-- Login with Udacity User
-- Share your study position.
+- Set a pin on a location and see flickr images next to the pin.